 Late Addition of a Course.
 A student may not enter a new course after the add deadline of the semester.
 Any request for entry after that period must be approved by the Vice President of Academic and Student Success Services.
-The student must complete an official P&HCC Late Add Request form.
-This form must be approved by an advisor, the instructor, and the Vice President for Academic and Student Success Services and recorded in the registrar's office.
+The student must reach out to an advisor for submission of a late-add request.
+This form must be approved by the Vice President for Academic and Student Success Services and recorded in the registrar's office.